 Make sure that you also pinch back the leaves.
 To do this, you will need to remove the tips of the stem during the early growing season to encourage them to branch.
 You’ll need to repeat this process every two weeks during the late summer.

-If you are purchasing them in the late summer and just starting to plant them, you can skip this step.
+If you are purchasing them from local garden centers in the late summer and just starting to plant them, you can skip this step.

 How should I use mums in my garden?

 Mums do best in a garden when they are mass planted.
 You’ll want to stick one or two colors together to get the full effect when you are far away.
 You could also create an ombre effect or mix and match them as you please.

 If you’re looking to incorporate them into your fall decor, they pair well with pumpkins and other gourds!
 Choose orange, yellow, or even white mums for your Fall garden for a coordinated look.